ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/pulldown.md

 ## Instance Methods

 :::tip
-All methdos are proxied to BetterScroll instance, for example:
+All methods are proxied to BetterScroll instance, for example:

 ```js
 import BScroll from '@better-scroll/core'